jamiebutterworth2016/accessibility/interactive-elements.md

-# 1. Interactive Elements ▶️
+# 1. Interactive Elements & Signifiers ▶️
-Triggered by an action: click, tap, pinch, long press, gestures 👆
+👉 Interactive elements triggered by actions (click, tap, pinch, gestures) 👉 Signifiers signal element is interactive, how to do it and what will happen

 - Buttons, Links
 - Checkboxes, Radio buttons